-President’s Emerging Scholars (PES) is an educational opportunity program that provides a wide range of support for high-achieving, historically underserved students as they pursue a degree at the University of Minnesota, Twin Cities.
+President’s Emerging Scholars (PES) is a comprehensive collection of programs and services that support high-achieving, historically underserved students in their pursuit of a bachelor's degree at the University of Minnesota Twin Cities.

 As a community, PES is made up mostly of students who are the first in their families to attend college, students from modest-income backgrounds, indigenous students, and students of color.
 Older students, rural students, student parents, students for whom English is not their first language, and students with disabilities also find community in the program.

 PES students have access to: